 TIP #2: Start with an Basic Outline, do not try to go any further than an outline.
 Based on the samples youhave reviewed just throw what you feel the main sections should be down on paper in writing.

 TIP #3: When Writing a Dissertation it is best to do the writing in incremental layers.
-Do not try to do it all at once, since that revising ti will become a distraction.
-Starting with your outline (see Tip #6), just write doen the main ideas as rapidly as possible.
+Do not try to do it all at once, since revising it will become a distraction.
+Starting with your outline (see Tip #2), then just write doen the main ideas as rapidly as possible.
 These sentences can be crude initially, the key thing is to do the writing as quickly as possible.
 Once you have some outline sections roughed in you can come back and do a second interation, this time filling in the gaps.
 You may want to have several more interations, with more and more gaps being filled in with each one.
 The last interation would be actually filling in citations.

 TIP #4: Just get it down on Paper, do not worry about editing, you can do that later.
 The key goal is to just keep writing, moving forward closer to the goal of being done.
-The first time on writing a dissertation writing does not have to be perfect.
+The first time on writing a dissertation your writing does not have to be perfect.
 Do NOT stop, do NOT backspace to correct or revise.
-Just Make sure that you get the words down first, and then at a later point in time go back and refine where necessary.
+Just make sure that you get the words down first, and then at a later point in time go back and refine where necessary.

 TIP #5: Save, Save, Save.
 You must always save your work and back it up on a CD, or zip drive.
 Also when you finished with a section print it out so you can see what your dissertation looks like.